This year promises to be the one in which 4K finally becomes affordable for the masses, but Sharp's already moving beyond it towards 8K.

 The Sharp Aquos Beyond 4K Ultra HDTV, revealed at CES yesterday, uses some technical wizardry to, as the name would suggest, go beyond 4K.
 While it has a standard 4K resolution of 3840 x 2160, the display also contains 66 million sub pixels - which, according to Sharp, is 42 million more than you get in any other 4K telly.

 The upshot?
 All those sub pixels give it a close to 8K resolution, as well as delivering better colour than a mere 4K set.
 Frankly, we're sitting here with our full HD sets feeling rather inadequate.

 Sharp has yet to give the 80in monster a model number or price, but it has said it will go on sale in the second half of 2015.
 So we'd suggest you start saving now.
 And probably get a better paid job first.

 Sharp was also keen to give us a further glimpse of the future by unveiling an actual 8K TV.
 If numbers are your thing, then you're in for a treat.
 The 8K TV, also sans model number, will be 85-inches and will deliver a genuine resolution of 7680 x 4320 pixels (no sub pixel tricks needed), a 120Hz refresh rate and 12-bit colour.
 We'll give you time to wipe the saliva from your mouth.

-Again, pricing details for these have yet to be confirmed but they're all due to be released in late Spring of 2015.
+Again, pricing details for these have yet to be confirmed but they're all due to be released in the second quarter of 2015.